 Danube Bike Path (Germany and Austria)

 Why?
 The Danube Bicycle Path is one of the most popular bicycle routes in Europe.
 It offers carefree cycling through picturesque towns and villages and across lush farmland.
 It’s paved and nearly traffic-free, following an old horse path where teams of horses once struggled to tow barges upstream.
-You can choose between a variety of tours, ranging from the classic self-guided tour to a guided “service-plus” option.
 See more details.